pmarkert/Mongol/README.markdown

 ## What Mongol _does not_ do

 Mongol does not promise to take out your trash or walk you dog.
-If it improves your marriage, then it's probably because it saved you a few extra minutes at work.
+If it improves your marriage, then it's probably just because it saved you a few extra minutes at work.

 Everything that can be done with Mongol can be done directly using the 10Gen Driver.
 Mongol simply wraps some of the common operations I found myself repeating and makes some of those repetitive tasks a little bit less... repetitive... :)